chabad-source/esphometimer/README.md

 ## Instructions

 -   Copy the code and edit to your ESPs specifications.
--   Copy the ids of the relays you have and add them into the top of the timer.h file.
-Be sure to change the number of relays if necessary.
 -   Be sure to include your location and the correct time zone for your area.

 *Usage Instructions*